skylerknecht/skylerknecht.github.io/_posts/2023-09-16-Kerberos-For-Attackers.md

 Upon successful decryption, The KDC made an Authentication Service Response (AS-REP) with a TGT and session key appended. `getTGT.py` processes this response and writes the ccache file, `skyler.knecht.ccache`, containing our TGT to disk.

-> The TGT contains information such as the client's groups and is encrypted with the KDC's kerberos secret to prevent the user from tampering with the data.
-This secret is typical the krbtgt user's password.
-{: .prompt-info }

 Unlike NTLM, we cannot use our credentials, the TGT, to directly authenticate to a service.
-Instead we need to use a Service Ticket (ST).
+Instead we need to use our TGT to obtain a Service Ticket (ST).
 CME identifies this an attempts to request a ST from the KDC.
 However, CME cannot locate the KDC and the authentication fails.

 ## How do we obtain a Service Ticket?